binaryberry/RockPaperScissors/README.md

 RockPaperScissors
 =================

-Friday challenge at Makers Academy - Now rewriting it using Node.JS instead of Sinatra
+Friday challenge at Makers Academy

 Play with the [RockPaperScissor](http://fathomless-lake-5547.herokuapp.com/) App